-- 49 A Member shall raise their hand when requesting to speak and may remain seated. - 50 The Meeting Chairman shall direct the order of speaking. - 51 A Member who speaks at a Meeting shall direct their comments to the Meeting Chairman.
+- 49 A Member shall raise their hand when requesting to speak and may remain seated. - 50 The Meeting Chairman shall direct the order of speaking. - 51 Anyone speaking at a Meeting shall direct their comments to the Meeting Chairman.

 Interests